redhat-cop/rhis-code/docs/branch_standards.md

 -   Hotfix Branches: hotfix-issue-&lt;Issue Number&gt;

--   Documentation Branches: documentation-issue-&lt;Issue Number&gt;
+-   Documentation Branches: docs-issue-&lt;Issue Number&gt;

 Contributors create their feature branches with github issue number.
 As most features are expected to introduce new parameters in the inventory,